Earl Zahler in 1983

 Following his honorable discharge, Earl returned to work at the canning factory, as a member of the quality assurance department.
 Then in the early 1970's, Earl moved to Dagsboro, Delaware, where he was employed by Draper King Cole in their pickle plant at Millsboro.
 When his plant was purchased by Vlasic, he continued working in their quality control division.
 As was typical, Earl was proud of his career and welcomed visitors with an enthusiastic tour of the plant and introduced the staff in quality control.
 He would often send a selection of pickles to family and friends on Christmas or other occasions.

 |Earl and Robin's wedding|

 In the late 1970's, Earl was stricken with heart problems, an event which affected his activities, but not his cheerful outlook on life.
 After recovering from the initial insult, he returned to work at Vlasic.
 It was there that Earl met his soul mate, Robin Johnson, the company nurse.
 Earl and Robin were married May 26, 1984.
 The two were inseparable and spent many happy hours caring for their pets, shopping, and antiquing.

 Earl's hobbies included participating in pig roast, vintage cars (particularly MGs), NASCAR, water gardening, and surfing the Internet.
-A great animal lover, he pampered his many birds, cats, and dogs.
+A great animal lover, he pampered his many pets, which included birds, cats, and dogs.
 When his health permitted, he delighted in taking his favorite dog "Gilka" to a local nursing facility to share his love of animals with others.